 Students have a responsibility to know and adhere to the University’s Academic Honesty policy.
 Violations of this academic honesty statement or the intent of this statement carry consequences.
 University procedures for investigation of alleged violations of this policy ensure that students are protected from arbitrary or capricious disciplinary action.
 Initial sanctions for violations of academic honesty ordinarily are determined by the course instructor.
 The faculty member will employ a range of sanctions, from a minimum of a failing grade for the specific coursework in which the infraction occurred to a maximum of a failing grade for the entire course.
 If necessary, the chairperson and/or academic dean may become involved in investigating the allegation of academic dishonesty and the determination of sanctions.

-In a case in which the student is involved with violations of both academic and discipline policies from the same incident, the Dean of Students and the cognizant academic dean of the college or school in which the student is enrolled will confer regarding sanctions to assess their academic impact and to assure that a consistent message is communicated to the student.
+In a case in which the student is involved with violations of both academic and conduct policies from the same incident, the Senior Director of Student Conduct and Residence Life and the cognizant Academic Dean of the college or school in which the student is enrolled will confer regarding sanctions to assess their academic impact and to assure that a consistent message is communicated to the student.

 Professional Standards of Ethics and Conduct

 The University educates students to take positions of responsibility and leadership within their communities.
 Many of our departments and programs represent professions which adhere to established standards of behavior and ethics; we expect our students to adhere to those standards as well.
 Failure to do so may result in dismissal from a program of study.
 For further information, consult your dean or faculty advisor.